With so much of our personal data stored online, cybersecurity is of the utmost importance.

 - The number of financial malware attacks – malicious programs created to steal a user’s money from the bank account on their computer system

-- The percentage of telnet attacks (by originating country) – the technique used by cybercriminals to get people to download a variety of malware types
+- The percentage of all telnet attacks by originating country (based on the number of unique IP addresses of devices used in the attacks) – a technique used by cybercriminals to get people to download a variety of malware types

-- The percentage of attacks by cryptominers – software that’s developed to take over a user’s computer and use its resources to mine currency (without the user’s permission)
+- The percentage of users attacked by cryptominers – software that’s developed to take over a user’s computer and use its resources to mine currency (without the user’s permission)

 - The countries with the most up-to-date legislation

-Apart from the latter two, all of the scores were based on the percentage of attacks during 2018.
-The best-prepared countries for cyber attacks were scored using the Global Cybersecurity Index (GCI) scores.
+Apart from the latter two, all of the scores were based on the percentage of users attacked during Q3 of 2019.
+The best-prepared countries for cyberattacks were scored using the Global Cybersecurity Index (GCI) scores.
 The most up-to-date legislation was scored based on existing legislation (and drafts) that covered seven categories (national strategy, military, content, privacy, critical infrastructure, commerce, and crime).
 Countries received a point for having legislation in a category or half a point for a draft.

 For each criterion, the country was given a point based on where it ranked between the highest-ranking and lowest-ranking countries.
 Countries with the least cyber-secure scores were given 100 points, while countries with the most cyber-secure scores were allocated zero points.
 All of the countries in between these two scores received a score on a percentile basis, depending on where they ranked.